Determining the boundary of dynamical chaos in the generalized Chirikov map via machine learning

-\textit{Model. ---} To address the binary classification task of Lyapunov maps, a convolutional neural network~\cite{OShea-2015} based on ResNet18~\cite{He-2016} was employed and adapted to the specific requirements of the problem.
-In particular, the first convolutional layer was modified to accommodate the small input size ($64 \times 64$), and the initial max-pooling operation was removed to preserve feature resolution in the early layers.
-The final fully connected layer was replaced by a two-output layer corresponding to the classes ``regular'' and ``chaotic'' dynamics.
+\textit{Neural network model. ---} To address the binary classification task of Lyapunov maps, three convolutional neural networks~\cite{OShea-2015} based on ResNet18~\cite{He-2016} were trained, each corresponding to a different input resolution ($64 \times 64$, $128 \times 128$, and $256 \times 256$ pixels).
+For each network, the first convolutional layer was adapted to the input size, and the initial max-pooling operation was removed to preserve feature resolution in the early layers.
+The final fully connected layer was replaced by a two-output layer corresponding to the classes \textit{regular} and \textit{chaotic} dynamics.
+Subsequent analysis shows that higher-resolution images ($256 \times 256$) yield improved classification performance compared to lower-resolution inputs (Figure~\ref{fig:fig3}).

-The choice of the ResNet architecture is supported by several studies linking it to numerical methods for solving differential equations and the analysis of dynamical systems.
+The choice of the ResNet architecture is motivated by its well-established connection to the theory of dynamical systems and numerical methods for differential equations.
 In~\cite{Ruthotto-2020}, it was shown that residual blocks can be interpreted as a time discretization of evolutionary partial differential equations, providing a rigorous mathematical connection between the network depth and the integration steps of the dynamical system.
 In~\cite{Chashchin-2019}, it was demonstrated that ResNet is capable of reproducing trajectories of ordinary differential equations and predicting their evolution stably over horizons much longer than the training data.
 Furthermore,~\cite{Liu-2024} proposed a multilevel approach to modeling spatiotemporal dynamics, where ResNet blocks are used to preserve the structure of the corresponding differential equations, enabling efficient representation of complex spatiotemporal processes.
 These findings indicate that the ResNet architecture not only achieves high performance in traditional computer vision tasks but also has significant potential for modeling and analyzing complex dynamical systems.

 \textit{Data preprocessing and training. ---} Prior to training, standard data augmentation techniques were applied to the Lyapunov map images to improve the generalization capability of the neural network.
-Specifically, random horizontal and vertical flips, as well as rotations up to $20^\circ$, were performed.
+Specifically, random horizontal and vertical flips, as well as rotations up to $20^\circ$, were performed~\cite{Shorten-2019}.